zuckerpunch/zuckerpunch-addon/README.md

 Using the Zuckerpunch add-on is in breach of Facebook's Terms of Service.
 If you have accepted these terms, using this add-on COULD get your Facebook account banned, but so far this has never happened.

 # versions
+Version 1.0.3: Fixes.
+Parsing relative dates ("tomorrow", "Sunday" etc.).
+Creator ID now a list.
-Version 1.0.2: Prepared for Chrome's add-on store (pending).
+Version 1.0.2: Prepared for Chrome's add-on store (passed).
 Version 1.0.1: Prepared for Mozilla's add-on store (passed).
 Version 1.0.0: Works across browsers and fb designs, good data/image sniffing, code refactored and linted.